 Missed midterm.
 There will be only one makeup midterm opportunity, specific date and time TBD.
-If you are unable to attend the make-up midterm and granted accommodations, your final exam will then be cumulative and worth 67% of your final grade.
-The format of the makeup midterm may be modified to take place as an oral examination.
+If you are unable to attend the make-up midterm and granted accommodations, your final exam will then be cumulative and worth 62% of your final grade.